An article un-published (on paper...) about the "Cosmic Couriers."

 An essay (in Italian) avoiding common places about a very Technique-prone music style .

 For others, the term "Kraut-Rock" was apparently coined by the press office of Mail Order Virgin, who added a "Kraut-rock" section to their catalog.
 This "birther" version was questioned in 2003 by Zappi Diermeier of Faust who - interviewed by the English music magazine Wire - claimed on the contrary that it was Faust that invented the term.
-Accordingly to him they choise the name...
+Accordingly to him they chose that name...

 "because it combined the only two things that we were not: kraut, in the sense of old-generation Germans, and rock."